 Ambitious students may follow a double degree programme with certain other master programmes (e.g. combining the M.Sc.
 Applied Statistics and the M.Sc.
-Data Science).
-This clearly leads to a longer study time and a larger workload for students.
+Data Science or the M.Sc.
+Economics).
+This clearly leads to a longer study time and a larger total workload for students.
 As a rule of thumb, UP TO 50 credit points (out of the 120 credit points per programme) can be shared between programmes.
 Details can be discussed with the academic student advisor.